 “Let’s be clear.
 A recent payday loan on your credit history doesn’t mean that you can’t get a mortgage, but it almost certainly rules out most of the major high street lenders.
 And elsewhere, if a mortgage offer can be agreed, the rate is unlikely to be particularly competitive.”

-So your choices are either to postpone applying for a mortgage until the payday loan is well in the past, or to accept that it is likely to mean you have to pay a higher interest rate.
+So your choices are either to postpone applying for a mortgage until your payday loans are well in the past – a year or more – or to accept that it is likely to mean you have to pay a higher interest rate.

-UPDATE In 2016, there is now another option that may work for some people.
-If the payday loans you had were “unaffordable”, you may be able to complain and ask for a refund of the interest you paid.
-Getting some money back would be good, but more importantly if you want a mortgage is that the Ombudsman normally tells the payday lender to delete the loan from your credit record!
+In 2017, there is another option that may work for some people.
+If the payday loans you had were unaffordable, you may be able to complain and ask for a refund of the interest you paid.
+Getting some money back would be good for your deposit and the Ombudsman normally tells the payday lender to delete the loan from your credit record!
+So if your payday loan borrowing had defaults or late payments, this could clean up your credit file.
 Find out more at Can I get a payday loan refund?

 If you do want to go ahead right away, then go to a broker and spell out your problem.
 Lenders tend not to publicise their lending criteria, including their attitude to payday loans, so going through a reputable broker who is familiar with lenders’ current policies is the best approach.
 Applying to lenders who are just going to turn you down is a waste of your time and can lead to your purchase falling through if things take too long.